 In some jurisdictions, residents are now able to travel anywhere they want within their state/territory and even interstate.
 For whatever reason #cuecheering

-It’s good news for lessons all-round, however it might still be bad news for testing – depending on where you live.
-Learner drivers everywhere can continue racking up hours in anticipation of tests but many will have more time to prepare whether they like it or not.
+It’s good news for lessons, however it might still be bad news for testing – depending on where you live.
+If not in quarantine or lockdown, learner drivers can continue racking up hours in anticipation of tests but many will have more time to prepare whether they like it or not.

 Tests were once suspended in every state/territory aside from NT, unless considered a ‘priority test’.
 That’s not the case now and things are changing all the time.